jgburton/WDI-PROJECT-1/README.md

 I'd also like to learn how to manipulate the length of audio without effecting the quality of the sound when pressing a key for a longer period of time.
 This would enable the user to play sustained chords while using the 'jam' function.

-Make the web application responsive using CSS.
+Making the web application responsive using CSS and setting up click events on the individual piano keys in addition to key down events for use on tablet devices.